How to Request a Review under the Access to Information and Protection of Privacy Act

 To make a formal request for access under the ATIPP Act:

-• You must submit your access request directly to the public body that you believe has custody or control of the records you are seeking.
+- You must submit your access request directly to the public body that you believe has custody or control of the records you are seeking.

-• Your access request under the ATIPP Act must be in writing.
+- Your access request under the ATIPP Act must be in writing.
 It is recommended that you retain a copy of your access request, as the IPC may ask you to produce the copy in its review process.
 There are forms available but these are not required to make a request.

-• You may ask for a copy of the record(s) or ask to examine the record(s).
+- You may ask for a copy of the record(s) or ask to examine the record(s).
 For various reasons, a public body may not be able to allow you to examine the record(s), in which case you will be provided with either paper or electronic copies.

-• Your request must provide enough detail to enable the public body to identify the information/records you are asking for.
+- Your request must provide enough detail to enable the public body to identify the information/records you are asking for.

-• It is also recommended that your request state that the request is made pursuant to the ATIPP Act.
+- It is also recommended that your request state that the request is made pursuant to the ATIPP Act.
 This ensures that all parties are clear that this is a formal access request and that the IPC has authority to review any response or failure to respond to your access request.

-• If fees in addition to the $25.00 application fee are applicable, a fee estimate must be provided to you before your request is processed.
+- A fee estimate must be provided to you before your request is processed.
 You may ask the IPC to review whether the fees have been calculated correctly.

-• You may ask the public body to waive the fees.
+- You may ask the public body to waive the fees.
 If your fee waiver request is denied, you may ask the IPC to review that decision.

-• Public bodies have 30 days to respond to your request.
+- Public bodies have 30 days to respond to your request.
 However, the time limits for response may be extended in certain circumstances.
 You may ask the IPC to review a failure to respond within the time frame or an extension taken by a public body.

 For information on how to request a review by the IPC, see “How to Request a Review under the Access to Information and Protection of Privacy Act”.